MANGGARAI BARAT

 Another place to see the sunset is on Pede beach, south of town.
 Park yourself in the public area or walk up a little north to find the perfect coconut tree or boat for the perfect close up.

-Within 15 years Labuan Bajo has changed from a small messy town into a booming the place to be.
+In the last 15 years Labuan Bajo has changed from a small messy town into a booming the place to be.
 After Sail Komodo in 2014 projects doubled every couple of months with the peak a few years ago.
 The waterfront has changed into a mediterranean scene, well at least a wanna be.
 The huge (and ugly) Meruorah hotel has been built for the rich and famous and soon a Marriot will be opened north of town.
-A huge amount of eateries, agents every 50 meters.
-Does this sound like Legian, Kuta or Seminyak?
+Eateries, shops and agents are the streetscene on Jalan Soekarno Hatta, the mainroad along the seaside.
+Does this sound like Canggu or Ubud?
 Yes, indeed.
-I don't have any numbers ready but as far as I can see I think Labuan Bajo receives at least 95% of all tourist both national and international.
+I don't have any numbers ready but as far as I can see I think Labuan Bajo receives at least 95% of all tourist on Flores, both domestic and international.

 I was in Labuan Bajo last April (2023) and I was shocked by the crowds and the traffic jams on the mainroad, the fully booked hotels.
-And summer wasn't arrived yet.
+And summer had not arrived yet.
+Last October, the same scene.

 New roads have been built to the north and to the south to Golomori, the latter probably because of the ASEAN Summit of 2023.